m2x07/easy-arch-install/README.md

 ```

 ## Installing a GUI (Desktop Environment OR Window Manager)
 No sane person would like to use plain tty(you may use plain tty if you wish to).
-We will install KDE Plasma (best one in my opinion).<br>
+This guide covers several different Desktop Environment and Window Managers.<br>
+For simple users, we recommend KDE Plasma.
+Instructions for other DEs and WMs are covered after this section in the form of dropdown menus.

+### KDE Plasma:

+Install the following packages:<br>
 `pacman -S plasma plasma-wayland-session kde-applications sddm gnu-free-fonts noto-fonts noto-fonts-emoji packagekit-qt5 gnome-keyring cronie pipewire-media-session pipewire-jack phonon-qt5-vlc tesseract-data-ind python-pyqt5 xdg-desktop-portal-kde`<br>

 You will be promped to choose which package to install couple of time.
 Simply go with default option.
 To do so, just hit ENTER each time you are asked.

-> *NOTE: steps to install other Desktop Environments and WMs like GNOME or i3wm, dwm, etc will be added soon*<br>

 Fix a sreen's color issue by removing a few packages (won't break your installtion):<br>
 ```bash